Residency (medicine): Terminology

 If a physician finishes a residency and decides to further his or her education in a fellowship, they are referred to as a "fellow".
 Physicians who have fully completed their training in a particular field are referred to as attending physicians, or consultants (in Commonwealth countries).
 However, the above nomenclature applies only in educational institutes in which the period of training is specified in advance.
 In privately owned, non-training hospitals, in certain countries, the above terminology may reflect the level of responsibility held by a physician rather than their level of education.

 History

 Residency as an opportunity for advanced training in a medical or surgical specialty evolved in the late 19th century from brief and informal programs for extra training in a special area of interest.
-The first formal residency programs were established by Sir William Osler and William Stewart Halsted at the Johns Hopkins Hospital.
+The first formal residency programs were established by William Osler and William Stewart Halsted at Johns Hopkins Hospital in Baltimore.
 Residencies elsewhere then became formalized and institutionalized for the principal specialties in the early 20th century.
 But even mid-century, residency was not seen as necessary for general practice and only a minority of primary care physicians participated.
-By the end of the 20th century in North America though, very few new doctors went directly from medical school into independent, unsupervised medical practice, and more state and provincial governments began requiring one or more years of postgraduate training for medical licensure.